jhychan/parsec-cloud-host/readme.md

 ```

 The script will proceed to configure the machine.
 You should be prompted for the following:
-* Early on: Username/password for the user account you want autologon configured for
-* Towards the end: message to login to Parsec before rebooting
+* Login to Parsec after it has been installed
-* Very end: reboot the machine
+* Reboot the machine after all provising tasks are complete

 # Progress Tracker
 The checklist below outlines the configuration applied by this module, and tracks configuration capabilities that are under development.